CS50Dartmouth21FS1/home/knowledge/units/git-conflict.md

 Automatic merge failed; fix conflicts and then commit the result
 ```

 This is a *merge conflict*; they can be messy to resolve.
+Git can usually figure out how to resolve these merge conflicts automatically, but not always.
+When git can't resolve a merge conflict, don't worry: git will make sure you know either when you try to merge or the next time you use `git status`.

 ## What causes merge conflicts?